-4.6 Data Gap Analysis: Gathering, Reviewing, and Updating Data usefulness of the data provided to identify areas where data may be improved or acquired in the future.
+4.6 Data Gap Analysis: Gathering, Reviewing, and Updating Data

+At the conclusion of the data acquisition phase of the project, a data gap analysis was produced.
+The data gap analysis report served as a qualitative assessment on the completeness, quality, and usefulness of the data provided to identify areas where data may be improved or acquired in the future.
 The data gap analysis conducted by the team identified several key challenges in data collection including insufficient geospatial data for specific assets; incomplete data on infrastructure, facilities, and resources; and discrepancies in terminology and inconsistencies in data coverage and metadata.
 The Project Team used several strategies to fill as many data voids as practicable within the assessment timeline.
 The comprehensive data collection approach ensured an inclusive dataset to support the exposure models and provide reliable results about future conditions.